-Does Emotion Regulation Increase Role Stress?
-Revisiting Relationships Among Frontline Employees
+Does Emotional Labor Increase Role Stress?
+An Analysis of Tipped Frontline Restaurant Employees

 Research output: Contribution to journalArticlepeer-review